OAGi/Score/docs/user_guide/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~
 By default Score does not use multi-tenant mode.
 To enable multi-tenant mode:

-1. Click on your username (top-right), | Settings | Application settings.
+1. Click on your username (top-right) | "Settings" | "Application settings".

-2. Under the Multi-tenant mode label click the Enable button.
+2. Under the Multi-tenant mode label click the "Enable" button.

 Add a tenant
 ~~~~~~~~~~~~~
 To add a tenant:

-1. Choose the Admin | Tenant menu item.
+1. Choose the "Admin" | "Tenant" menu item.

-2. Click the New Tenant button.
+2. Click the "New Tenant" button.

-3. Enter a name for the new tenant and click the Create button.
+3. Enter a name for the new tenant and click the "Create" button.

 Manage tenant-user associations